AngelcoreS/PhpMailer-Web-Azure/README.md

 8-9.
 If the email is successfully sent, it will redirect to thankyou.html.
 If the email fails to send, it will redirect to Contact.html.

 Now, to test it out, try submitting a contact form.
 If you enter an invalid email (e.g., usuario@correo), it will redirect you to invalid_email.html, which is a separate page.
+This page includes JavaScript to make it dynamic, featuring a countdown that updates every second.
+Once the countdown reaches 0, it will automatically redirect you back to Contact.html.

 ![invalid](assets/Img/13redirect.png)